Basebrawl: Arenado charges mound, Rockies beat Padres 6-4 - Philly

+DENVER (AP) - Nolan Arenado nearly connected for a couple of huge hits.

+Furious with a fastball that buzzed behind his back, the Colorado slugger immediately charged the mound.
+And he came out wildly swinging at pitcher Luis Perdomo.

-DENVER (AP) - Rockies star Nolan Arenado charged the mound after a fastball from Luis Perdomo sailed behind him, setting off a heated brawl that resulted in five ejections during a testy game in which Colorado beat the San Diego Padres 6-4 on Wednesday.
+Arenado's rush set off a heated fracas in the third inning that led to five ejections during a testy game in which the Rockies beat the San Diego Padres 6-4 on Wednesday.

+"They thought they had to do something," Arenado said.
+"I thought I had to do something, too.
+That's kind of why I went out there."

-Pedromo flung his glove at the rushing Arenado and missed.
-The big-hitting Arenado then threw a couple of huge punches at the backpedaling Perdomo, but didn't land anything squarely.
+Perdomo flung his glove at the bolting Arenado and missed.
+Arenado then threw a couple of big punches at the backpedaling Perdomo, but didn't land anything squarely.

-Arenado's reaction in the third woke up the slumbering Colorado bats, with the Rockies scoring five times in the inning to take a lead it wouldn't relinquish.
+The All-Star third baseman's reaction certainly woke up the slumbering Colorado bats, with the Rockies scoring five times in the inning to take a lead they wouldn't relinquish.

 The tension between these two NL West teams started boiling a night earlier at Coors Field when Padres outfielder Manuel Margot got hit in the ribs by a pitch, putting him on the disabled list.
 The problems festered early on in the series finale, with Colorado's Trevor Story being plunked in the first and San Diego's Hunter Renfroe in the second.

-That set the stage for Arenado, who didn't take kindly to a pitch that nearly grazed his back.
-He immediately stormed after Perdomo, who threw his glove in self-defense.
-Arenado kept trying to punch the pitcher as the benches cleared and the relievers sprinted in from the bullpen.
+That set the stage for Arenado, who didn't take kindly to Perdomo's pitch, as the benches cleared and the relievers sprinted in from the bullpen.

+"I had a feeling they could do it to someone," said Arenado, who expects to be suspended.
+"I didn't think it would be me."

 An incensed Arenado began screaming at Padres catcher A.J.
 Ellis, leading to San Diego bench coach Mark McGwire holding the All-Star third baseman back.
 Rockies starter German Marquez got involved by throwing a towel and Colorado outfielder Gerardo Parra looked as if he threw a punch.